 Oil and natural gas properties are grouped in accordance with the Extractive Industries - Oil and Gas Topic of the Financial Accounting Standards Board Accounting Standards Codification.
-The basis for grouping is a reasonable aggregation of properties with a common geographic location, which we also refer to as a depletable unit.
+The basis for grouping is a reasonable aggregation of properties with a common geological structural feature or stratigraphic condition, such as a reservoir or field, which we also refer to as a depletable unit.

 As exploration and development work progresses and the reserves associated with our oil and natural gas properties become proved, capitalized costs attributed to the properties are charged as an operating expense through DD&A. DD&A of producing oil and natural gas properties is recorded based on the units-of-production method.
 Capitalized development costs are amortized on the basis of proved developed reserves while leasehold acquisition costs and the costs to acquire proved properties are amortized on the basis of all proved reserves, both developed and undeveloped.
 Proved reserves are estimated quantities of oil and natural gas which geological and engineering data demonstrate with reasonable certainty to be commercially recoverable in future years from known reservoirs under existing economic and operating conditions.
-DD&A expense related to our producing oil and natural gas properties was \$60.4 million, \$81.3 million, and \$109.0 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+DD&A expense related to our producing oil and natural gas properties was \$81.3 million, \$109.0 million, and \$122.5 million for the years ended December 31, 2020, 2019, and 2018, respectively.